How to Use This Site as a Template

 Adding a note

 To add a new note, create a new folder inside notes/ and add an index.html inside it.
 For example, notes/my-new-note/index.html will be live at /notes/my-new-note.
-Copy an existing note file as your starting point — it already has the right asset paths (../../assets/) and nav links set up.
+Copy the example note file as your starting point — it already has the right asset paths (../../assets/) and nav links set up.

 Deploying